 The Nexus in Computing degree program enables students to rapidly gain a broad understanding of the ever changing field of Computing.
 Students will deepen their knowledge and sharpen their skills in a technical and career-focused area of specialization, and complete their career preparation with an internship experience with an industry partner.
-Upon graduation, students will find employment in high-demand careers in areas such as cybersecurity, information technology, system and network administration, application development, and data analytics.
+Upon graduation, students will find employment in high-demand careers in areas such as cybersecurity, system and network administration, application development, and data analytics.

 Program Location